 The home is a great location to begin to facilitate social and emotional skills and make them “stick”!
 Remember to provide positive feedback for the effort, not just the outcome: “I noticed that you were working hard at folding the clothes” or “The dog looks really happy this week since you’ve been playing with him and taking care of him.”
 Children will feel validated and rewarded knowing that you are supporting them and helping them contribute to the household.

-Visit this linkfor the “Chores by Age” chart to get started!
+Download the “Chores by Age” chart below to get started!

 Try out some of these activities, and see your child flourish … and you will end up with a cleaner home!

 Post on our Facebook page to let us know what is working for you.
 We’d love to hear your success stories.